yutanagano/tidytcells/docs/usage.rst

 | :py:mod:`tidytcells.tcr`      | TCR gene/allele data                                     |
 +-------------------------------+----------------------------------------------------------+

-For ease of use, function APIs are standardised accross modules wherever possible- for example, each module has a function named ``standardise`` (see below) which standardises data from each category to be `IMGT <https://www.imgt.org/>`_-compliant.
+For ease of use, function APIs are standardized accross modules wherever possible- for example, each module has a function named ``standardize`` (see below) which standardizes data from each category to be `IMGT <https://www.imgt.org/>`_-compliant.
 Refer to :ref:`here <api>` for a full review of :py:mod:`tidytcells`' API.

 Standardising TCR/MHC data using :py:mod:`tidytcells` and `pandas <https://pandas.pydata.org/>`_